 Propagation models applied for interference evaluations

-In Figure 40: General interference scenarios considered (single link based)

-the different service and interfering links in the considered scenario are exemplarily shown.
+In the different service and interfering links in the considered scenario are exemplarily shown.
 There are strong differences in propagation conditions: In one case the transmitter/receiver is near the ground and its counterpart is at high altitudes (DA2GC) and in the other case both are near the ground resulting in additional path loss by terrain and clutter (classical mobile radio use case).
-Therefore, different propagation models were applied for service and interfering links as shown in Table 20.
+Therefore, different propagation models were applied for service and interfering links as shown in Table 23.

-Table 20: Propagation models applied for service and interfering links
+Table 23: Propagation models applied for service and interfering links